commerceblock/pymainstay/README.md

 	$ msc config

 All configuration is set via the same command.
 For connection to a particular slot, the slot position (`-s`), the API token (`-t`) and the authentication key (`-k`) can be set initially, so they do not have to be specified as arguments for each subsequent call.

+### Subscription

+The client can be used to manage a slot subscription and pay via the lightning network.

+To get subscription rates:

+	$ msc subscribe -r

+ 	Rate: 0.0001 BTC per month

+To initiate a payment and generate a token to either create or renew a commitment slot (with value 0.001):

+	$ msc subscribe -p 0.001

+ 	Token ID: e2259b7c-d279-4b28-a085-2a0bbf4cff45
+  	Invoice: lnbc15u1p3xnhl2pp5jptserfk3zk4qy42tlucycrfwxhydvlemu9pqr93tuzlv9cc7g3sdqsvfhkcap3xyhx7un8cqzpgxqzjcsp5f8c52y2stc300gl6s4xswtjpc37hrnnr3c9wvtgjfuvqmpm35evq9qyyssqy4lgd8tj637qcjp05rdpxxykjenthxftej7a2zzmwrmrl70fyj9hvj0rewhzj7jfyuwkwcg9g2jpwtk3wkjtwnkdks84hsnu8xps5vsq4gj5hs

+Once payment is made using the invoice, to verify:

+	$ msc subscribe -v e2259b7c-d279-4b28-a085-2a0bbf4cff45

+ 	Amount: 0.001
+  	Verified: true

+To then create a new slot:

+	$ msc subscribe -c e2259b7c-d279-4b28-a085-2a0bbf4cff45

+ 	Slot: 451
+  	Expiry: 23-December-2023

+To then extend the expiry of an existing slot:

+	$ msc subscribe -c e2259b7c-d279-4b28-a085-2a0bbf4cff45 -s 451

+ 	Slot: 451
+  	Expiry: 23-January-2024

+To query the expiry date of an existing slot:

+	$ msc subscribe -s 451

+ 	Slot: 451
+  	Expiry: 23-January-2024

+The api token will then be saved with the slot ID in the config.

 ### Attestation